vulpes-vulpeos/File-Order-Randomizer/README.md

 Or download .app bundle from release section.
 You'll need to allow it's launch in Settings -> Security & Privacy -> General tab.

 Tested on m1 Air with macOS Monterey.

+Idea was taken from this windows app: <https://sourceforge.net/projects/filerandomizer/>